 The accompanying cut shows the house which has recently been bought by M. J. Folensbee and in which he and his family will reside.
 The house is on Occident Street.
-It is built of tapestry brick with roof of varicolored slate.
+It is built of tapesty brick with roof of variables of the colored state. colored slate.
 There are six rooms, a sun room and one bathroom.
 The house was planned and built by the Cord Meyer Development Company.